dr-yst/org-x/dev-docs/progress.md

    - Extended keyboard shortcuts

 ### Project Direction and Evolution of Decisions
+- Implemented modular architecture for better separation of concerns
 - Decided to focus on integration with external editors rather than implementing editing functionality for org-mode files
 - Committed to keyboard-first design
 - Set a goal for performance, aiming for comfortable operation even with large files
 - Implemented a flexible TODO state system to accommodate user-defined TODO keywords
 - Designed a global metadata management system for efficient tag and category tracking
+- Prioritized code quality and safety by fixing unsafe code patterns

 ## Risks and Challenges

 ### Technical Risks
+- Test failures in parser module that need resolution
 - Performance with large org-mode files
 - Consistent editor integration across platforms
 - Complete support for complex org-mode syntax

 ### Solutions and Mitigation Strategies
+- Improved debugging techniques to identify and fix test failures
 - Performance optimization for large files using virtualized list display
 - Abstraction of platform-specific external editor integration code
 - Gradual implementation starting with high-priority org-mode features
 - Efficient change detection using etag-based approach
+- Modular code organization to improve maintainability and isolate issues